 The ChemSpeed platform is controlled by an old computer running windows 7 with no internet connection.
-To be able to run the scheduling programme, an internet connection for cross platform communication along with an updated version of windows is required.
-This was fixed by adding an external pc, and creating a local network with the ChemSpeed pc.
+To be able to run the scheduling programme, an internet connection for cross platform communication along with an updated version of windows was required.
+This was addressed by adding an external pc, and creating a local network with the ChemSpeed pc.

-NMR is used to analyse reactions.
-Therefore, an NMR sample rack which is compatible with both NMR and ChemSpeed platforms was developed and built from in house 3D printed parts, and in house cut aluminium sheets (Figure 6).
-Furthermore, samples will be dispensed via a hole in the NMR tubes via the ChemSpeed liquid handler syringe.
-This requires extremely tight tolerances for the workflow to be reliable.
-Hence, a new NMR rack adapter for the ChemSpeed was designed and 3D printed (Figure 6).
-This new design holds NMR racks from the top, much like the NMR machine, reducing the degrees of freedom between the ChemSpeed rack support and the NMR tube hole.
+1H NMR spectroscopy is used to analyse the reactions.
+Therefore, an NMR sample rack compatible with both our benchtop NMR and our ChemSpeed platforms was developed and built from in house 3D printed parts, and in house cut aluminium sheets (Figure 6).
+Furthermore, aliquot of the reaction mixture will be dispensed via a hole in the cap of the NMR tubes using the ChemSpeed liquid handler needle and syringe.
+This requires extremely precision on the position of both the NMR tubes and the Chemspeed needle, also less than 1 mm tolerance is allowed for the workflow to be reliable from one run to the next..
+This new design holds NMR racks from the top,, reducing the degrees of freedom between the ChemSpeed rack support and the NMR tube hole.
 Tests were done to ensure tight fit tolerances between ChemSpeed rack support, NMR rack adapter and NMR racks.
 These modifications allowed for the reliable automated dispensing of samples to NMR tubes.

 To reduce setup times, an LCMS spacer was designed and 3D printed.
-The original ChemSpeed LCMS rack is incompatible with the LCMS machine, to mitigate this, a standard LCMS rack is used in conjunction with the designed spacer (Figure 6).
-Therefore, for a run, LCMS vials do not have to be transferred between racks and the standard rack can be directly taken from the ChemSpeed to the LCMS machine to run MS experiments.
+The original ChemSpeed LCMS vial rack is incompatible with our mass spectrometer.
+To mitigate this, a standard LCMS vial rack compatible with our spectrometer was used in conjunction with a custom made spacer to fit the requirement of the Chemspeed platform(Figure 6).
+Following this modification, during a run, LCMS vials do not have to be transferred between two different LCMS vial racks and the standard rack can be directly taken from the ChemSpeed to the LCMS machine to run MS experiments.

-Moreover, to fully dissolve reagents in solvents, two shaker racks were taken from another platform and added to the setup allowing for vial agitation.
-To make the racks ChemSpeed Swing compatible, spacers that fit between the shaker rack and the rack support were designed and 3D printed (Figure 6).
+To fully dissolve reagents in solvents, two shaker racks were taken from Chemspeed ISYNTH platforms and retrofitted to the SWING platform used by our workflow, thus allowing for vial agitation.
+To make the racks ChemSpeed Swing compatible, spacers that fit between the shaker rack and the rack support of the SWING were designed and 3D printed (Figure 6).
 Spacers keep the shaker racks held to the support rack removing the need to recalibrate shaker vial locations after reach run.

 Since reagents have different solubilities, solubility tests with acetonitrile and dichloromethane were carried out at different ratios.
-Acetonitrile and dichloromethane were selected as solvents because the bench top NMR is capable of supressing their NMR peaks, and their peak positions have minimal overlap with reagent peaks.
+Acetonitrile and dichloromethane were selected as solvents because the bench top NMR is capable of supressing their NMR peaks, and their peak positions have minimal overlap with reagent and products peaks.
 Different ratios were chosen to ensure maximal solubility and prevents any reagents from crashing out during robotic handling.
 Solubility testing, therefore, played an important role for robotic chemical handling and clean spectra acquisition.

-Lastly the workflow was unable to automate solid dispensing as this is still an unsolved problem in chemistry.
-This requires the chemist to load charged vials into the platform.
-Often, 10 or more reagents must be loaded for reach run.
-Having a labelled zone to quickly identify where charged vials belong, cuts down set up times and reduces human error.
+Lastly the workflow was unable to automate solid dispensing as this is still an hard and inefficient task to perform in automation.
+This requires the chemist to manually load solid in vials at the start of each instantiation of the workflow..
+Asoften, 10 or more reagents must be loaded for reach run, having a labelled zone to quickly identify where each reagent vial needs to be placed on the deck of the SWING platform, cuts down set up times and reduces human error.
 Hence, the shaker racks were numerated based on reagent IDs (Figure 6).